 To prove just how substantial the offshore account market is, over $32 trillion dollars have been placed in offshore accounts.
 Savvy investors realize that the US is not and has not been the “go to” place to secure their money.
 Actually, as far as secure banks are concerned, the US ranks poorly on the list of the world’s most secure banks.

-According to the Global Finance list of “The World’s 50 Safest Banks 2015,” the US ranks #30, #45 and #50 on the list of the world’s safest banks!
+As we have said above, according to the Global Finance list of “The World’s 50 Safest Banks 2015,” the US ranks #30, #45 and #50 on the list of the world’s safest banks!
 The tiny farming banks, AgriBank, CoBank and AgFirst are the only US banks that made the list.
-The banks that most US citizens use for the finances, Chase, Citi and Bank of America are nowhere to be found.
+The banks that most US citizens use for the finances, Chase, Citi and Bank of America are nowhere on the list.

 Makes you think…

-Making less interest on your money than the annual inflation rate erodes it, or taking steep chances investing blindly in the stock market are hardly ways in which you can reach your financial goals.
+Making less interest on your money than the annual inflation rate erodes it.
+Taking risky chances investing blindly in the stock market is hardly a way in which you can reach your financial goals.

 The Dying American Dream

-Chances are you work really hard every day, possibly in a business you don’t like, paying bills and being financially responsible.
-The money you have left over and save (and attempt to invest at the mercy of the stock market) is your nest egg, your retirement, and your dream to a better life.
+Chances are you work really hard every day.
+You may own a business, pay the bills and act in a financially responsible fashion.
+The money you have left over and save (and attempt to invest at the mercy of the stock market) is your nest egg.
+That is your retirement, and your dream to a better life.

-At any time, your bank accounts can be frozen by a greedy lawyer and rendered unusable by you.
+At any time, greedy lawyers may freeze your bank accounts render your funds inaccessible.
 Perceived issues with the IRS, divorce, unpaid medical bills, child support issues or any judgment against you can result in having your bank accounts ripped out from under you.

-Even getting married and potentially divorced has proven to result in financial disaster, that many do not recover from.
+Even marrying and potentially divorcing has proven to result in financial disaster, that many do not recover from.
 Why?
-Because all of your assets are in the US and are visible and susceptible to judgments and confiscation, leaving you in the poor house.
+Because all of your assets may be in the US.
+As such, they are visible and susceptible to judgments and confiscation, leaving you in the poor house.

-Ending a marriage is emotionally painful, yes, but it also devastates people financially.
-Divorce proceedings can take years to conclude and tens of thousands or even millions of dollars later, you can be left with a mere fraction of what you have built.
-Being financially conscious of this fact provides yet another reason to allocate some of your money to an offshore account where it can be kept out of harm’s way.
+Ending a marriage is emotionally painful, yes.
+But it also devastates people financially.
+Divorce proceedings can take years to conclude.
+One can squander tens of thousands or even millions of dollars.
+Later, it can leave you with a mere fraction of what you have built.
+Being financially conscious of this fact provides yet another reason.
+It is another reason to allocate some of your money to an offshore account within strong legal tools.
+Therein, you can keep it out of harm’s way.